-WARNING: THIS WOOD HEATER CONTAINS CATALYTIC COMBUSTORS, WHICH NEED PERIODIC INSPECTION AND REPLACEMENT FOR PROPER OPERATION.
-IT IS AGAINST FEDERAL REGULATIONS TO OPERATE THIS WOOD HEATER IN A MANNER INCONSISTENT WITH OPERATING INSTRUCTIONS IN THIS MANUAL, OR IF THE CATALYTIC ELEMENTS ARE DEACTIVATED OR REMOVED.
-DO NOT OPERATE YOUR STOVE WITH THE CATALYTIC ELEMENTS REMOVED.
+WARNING: THIS WOOD HEATER CONTAINS A

+CATALYTIC COMBUSTOR, WHICH NEEDS

+PERIODIC INSPECTION AND REPLACEMENT FOR

+PROPER OPERATION.
+IT IS AGAINST FEDERAL

+REGULATIONS TO OPERATE THIS WOOD

+HEATER IN A MANNER INCONSISTENT WITH

+OPERATING INSTRUCTIONS IN THIS MANUAL, OR

+IF THE CATALYTIC ELEMENT IS DEACTIVATED

+OR REMOVED

-It is important to periodically monitor the operation of the catalytic combustors to ensure that they are functioning properly and to determine when they need to be replaced.
+It is important to periodically monitor the operation of the catalytic combustor to ensure that it is functioning properly and to determine when it needs to be replaced.
 A non-functioning combustor will result in a loss of heating efficiency, and an increase in creosote and emissions.
-Following is a list of items that should be checked on a periodic basis
+Following is a list of items that should be checked on a periodic basis temperatures are not in excess of 500 °F, refer to the Catalyst Troubleshooting section of this owner's manual.

-- -Combustors should be visually inspected at least three times during the heating season to determine if physical degradation has occurred.
-Actual removal of the combustors is not recommended unless more detailed inspection is warranted because of decreased performance.
-If any of these conditions exists, refer to Catalyst Troubleshooting section of this owner's manual. - -This catalytic (or hybrid) heater is equipped with a temperature probe to monitor catalyst operation.
-Properly functioning combustors typically maintain temperatures in excess of 500 °F, and often reach temperatures in excess of 1,000 °F. If catalyst temperatures are not in excess of 500 °F, refer to Catalyst Troubleshooting section of this owner's manual. - -You can get an indication of whether the catalysts are working by comparing the amount of smoke leaving the chimney when the smoke is going through the combustor and catalyst light-off has been achieved, to the amount of smoke leaving the chimney when the smoke is not routed through the combustors (bypass mode).
+-Combustors should be visually inspected at least three times during the heating season to determine if physical degradation has occurred.
+Actual removal of the combustor is not recommended unless more detailed inspection is warranted because of decreased performance.
+If any of these conditions exists, refer to Catalyst Troubleshooting section of this owner's manual.

+-This catalytic (or hybrid) heater is equipped with a thermometer to monitor catalyst operation.
+Properly functioning combustors typically maintain temperatures in excess of 500 °F, and often reach temperatures in excess of 1,000 °F. If catalyst

+You can get an indication of whether the catalysts are working by comparing the amount of smoke leaving the chimney when the smoke is going through the combustor and catalysts light-off has been achieved, to the amount of smoke leaving the chimney when the smoke is not routed through the combustor (bypass mode).

-- 1. Light stove in accordance with instructions in section 3.3.5. - 2.
-With smoke routed through the catalyst, go outside and observe the emissions leaving the chimney. - 3.
-Engage the bypass mechanism and again observe the emissions leaving the chimney.
+- Light stove in accordance with operator's instructions - With smoke routed through the catalysts, go outside and observe the emissions leaving the chimney. - Engage the bypass mechanism and again observe the emissions leaving the chimney.
 Significantly more smoke will be seen when the exhaust is not routed through the combustor (bypass mode)

-INSPECTING THE CATALYST AND REMOVING/REPLACING THE BAFFLE
+INSPECTING THE CATALYSTS AND REMOVING/REPLACING THE BAFFLE